mianhae71/brighte-eats/README.md

     Once the React app starts, open your browser and go to: http://localhost:3000 to access the frontend.

+## Unit Testing

+   After completing the installation, you can run the unit tests for the project by executing the following command in your terminal:

+   -npm test

+   This will run all the test cases defined in the project and output the results in the terminal.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).